Supplements & Ingredients

 Whole foods most abundant in ascorbic acid

-Only ascorbic acid is found naturally in food.
+Only ascorbic acid exists naturally within food.

 The other types, or chemical forms, are used in dietary supplements designed for improved absorption, reduced acidity, or enhanced delivery.